omgaz/diffler/README.md

 =======
 A basic JavaScript object comparison script that will iterate, recursivly, through two JSON objects to compare differences.

+This was built for a project in which we had a serialised form as JSON that we cached on page load and compared against the final saved form.
+We used this information to construct email summaries of changed behaviour as well as provide a detailed audit trail of actions.

 Code
 ----
 Code can be found under `src` at [src/diff.js](src/diff.js).
 That's all you need to worry about.
 All the other files are for tests.